Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - all Power from Wrath (Darkness)

 ### Guarding
-Adds Block to the target
+Adds protection to the target

 **Available on**
 - Buckler (Earth)